cybersamurai2410/Image_Segmentation/README.md

 # Image_Segmentation
-Developed app using open-source models that segement objects within an image.
+Developed app using open-source models that segement objects and predict depth estimation within an image.